snipe/banbuilder/README.md

 Legacy Database
 ---------------
 When this project was first started, it was used to compile a database of swear words in every permutation for scenarios where regex wasn't possible for whatever reason).
 While the regex method is much better, the legacy full (non-regexy) databases contain over 800 words ready to use in banned words lists for projects.
-You can find those badword lists in the word-dbs directory [in the repo](https://github.com/snipe/banbuilder/tree/master/word-dbs).
-These databases are extra and are not required for the PHP function to run.
+You can find those badword lists in the word-dbs directory [in the repo](https://github.com/snipe/banbuilder/tree/master/deprecated-word-dbs).

+**These files are extra and are not required for the PHP function to run.**

 Current file types are: